2022 UCF Knights football team: At South Florida

-AAC Championship – at No. 18 Tulane
+At No. 18 Tulane—AAC Championship Game

 UCF traveled to Tulane for the American Athletic Conference Championship Game.
 The game was a rematch of the regular season meeting on November 12, and UCF's third overall appearance in the AAC Championship Game.
 The winner of the game was expected to receive an invitation to the Cotton Bowl as the highest-ranked Group of Five conference champion.
 The Tulane Green Wave overpowered the Knights, putting up 648 total yards of offense.
 Big plays on offense gassed the UCF defense, and despite a late rally, Tulane seemingly had an answer for every score, and pulled away for a 45–28 victory.

 Tulane took a 10–0 lead in the first quarter.
 Quarterback Michael Pratt and running back Tyjae Spears put up big numbers, respectively.
 Pratt found Shae Wyatt for a 10-yard touchdown, then connected with Duece Watts for a 54-yard gain.
 The latter set up a field goal by Valentino Ambrosio.
 Meanwhile, quarterback John Rhys Plumlee started for UCF and aggravated a hamstring injury.
 He left the game and third-string quarterback Thomas Castellanos began taking most of the snaps.
 Back-up quarterback Mikey Keene elected not to dress for the game, in order to preserve his redshirt.

 UCF was driving into Tulane territory to start the second quarter.
 On 4th & 1 at the Tulane 23, the Knights turned the ball over on downs.
 They held Tulane to a three-and-out, at which time they elected to go for it themselves on a 4th & 1.
 The Knights defense stuffed Tulane for no gain, and shockingly got the ball right back.
 Xavier Townsend's 5-yard jet sweep touchdown run made the score 10–7.
 Tulane, answered, going 75 yards in four plays.
 Lawrence Keys III burned the defense on a 43-yard catch and run touchdown, and made the score 17–7 with 5 minutes left.
 Thomas Castellanos was unable to spark much on offense, going three-and-out two times.
 With 18 seconds left in the half, Pratt was hit as he threw, and put up a wobbly pass which was intercepted by Davonte Brown, snuffing out a Tulane scoring opportunity.
 The Green Wave held a 17–7 lead going into halftime.